-Local Centres
+Neighbourhood Centres

-Outside the town centre, one of Farnham's characteristics is the provision of local centres that serve a local neighbourhood.
-A key characteristic of local centres is that they provide a cluster of units in Use Class A (such as shops; public houses; restaurants and take-aways) or Use Class D1 (such as such as primary schools, GPs, libraries, places of worship and community halls) within convenient walking distance (50m) of one another.
+Outside the town centre, one of Farnham's characteristics is the provision of neighbourhood centres that serve a local area.
+A key characteristic of neighbourhood centres is that they provide a cluster of units in Use Class A (such as shops; public houses; restaurants and takeaways) or Use Class D1 (such as such as primary schools, GPs, libraries, places of worship and community halls) within convenient walking distance (100m) of one another.
 In addition, well related public open space may also be regarded as part of the hub of a neighbourhood.
-This ensures that centres provide a local focus for an area and the opportunity for linked trips.
-Consultation on the Neighbourhood Plan issues has indicated the importance of such local centres and there is a need to identify and aim to protect them.
+Convenient parking is also available to serve many of the neighbourhood centres.
+This ensures that centres provide a local focus for an area and the opportunity for sustainable pedestrian and cycle access and linked trips.
+Consultation on the Neighbourhood Plan issues has indicated the importance of such neighbourhood centres and there is significant support for the retention of the range of shops and services found in the centres identified in the Neighbourhood Plan.

-The following areas have been defined as Local Centres and are shown on Map M (Appendix 3):
+The following areas have been defined as Neighbourhood Centres and are shown on Map O.

+(Appendix 4):